 We are subject to income taxes in Israel, the U.S. and numerous foreign jurisdictions.
-Significant judgment is required in evaluating our uncertain tax positions and determining our provision for income taxes in accordance with FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes, an Interpretation of FASB Statement No. 109" ("FIN 48").
-FIN 48 contains a two-step approach to recognizing and measuring uncertain tax positions accounted for in accordance with (SFAS) No. 109, Accounting for Income Taxes (SFAS 109).
+Significant judgment is required in evaluating our uncertain tax positions and determining our provision for income taxes.
+Based on the guidance in ASC 740 "Income Taxes", we use a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon settlement.